IDI-Systems/acre2/docs/_posts/2016-11-25-new-documentation.md

 ---
-title: New Documentation Page Live
+title: New Documentation
-summary: ACRE2's new documentation is live and open for contributions.
+summary: ACRE2's new documentation is live and open for contributions!
 permalink: 2016-11-25-new-documentation.html
 ---